sandeep-singh2003/Project2/README.md

 # New Project

-This projrct was created form the local system.
+This project was created form the local system.
 Created by sandeep singh.